Congress had given Azad everything, says Kharge | Politics

 - India

-Veteran Congress leader M Mallikarjun Kharge said on Friday the party had given Ghulam Nabi Azad, who ended his five-decade association with the outfit, ''everything'' during his long innings, and his comments on the party scion Rahul Gandhi were ''not in good taste''.
+Veteran Congress leader M Mallikarjun Kharge said on Friday the party had given Ghulam Nabi Azad, who ended his five-decade association with the outfit, ''everything'' during his long innings, and his comments on Rahul Gandhi were ''not in good taste''.

 The Leader of Opposition in the Rajya Sabha said the party had given Azad positions right from student days, in the Youth Congress, and in the organisation; he was also made Minister and AICC In-Charge of several States.